redcode-labs/neurax/README.md

 <span style="color:#b45e02">Name</span> | <span style="color:#5f1e2d">Description</span> | <span style="color:#aa5502">Default value</span>
 --- | --- | ---
-NeuraxConfig.Stager           | Name of the command stager to use | `random, platform-compatible` NeuraxConfig.Port             | Port to serve on | `6741`
-NeuraxConfig.Platform         | Platform to target | `detected automatically`
+NeuraxConfig.Stager           | Name of the command stager to use | `random, platform-compatible` NeuraxConfig.StagerSudo       | If true, Linux cmd stagers are executed with elevated privilleges | `false` NeuraxConfig.Port             | Port to serve on | `6741` NeuraxConfig.Platform         | Platform to target | `detected automatically`
 NeuraxConfig.Path             | The path under which binary is saved on the host | `random`